"We are all carrying around repressed

 in the first place to not open up to people.

-repeating dysfunctional relationship patterns.
-The way to stop repeating
+to keep repeating dysfunctional relationship patterns.
+The way to

-those patterns is to start healing the wounds that we suffered in childhood.
+stop repeating those patterns is to start healing the wounds that we suffered

-we grew up in, by the dysfunctional and dishonest definitions and role
+environments we grew up in, by the dysfunctional and dishonest definitions

-modeling that we experienced.
-We were powerless to do things any
+and role modeling that we experienced.
+We were powerless to do things

-differently than we did them until we started to examine our patterns and
+any differently than we did them until we started to examine our patterns

 our lives.

-Love really is - in starting to Love ourselves in healthy ways - is to
+what Love really is - in starting to Love ourselves in healthy ways - is

 by being raised by people who were wounded when they were little kids.